StrongLoop-Evangelists/workshop-marketplace/workshop/03-model-files.md

 ![LoopBack Model Files - product.json - properties](assets/files01b.png)

 The `properties` block is what was generated when we created our model based on the CLI prompts.
-This configuration block is maleable, so if you decide later that you want a property to be required and a default value provided, you can just edit this file.
-It is very easy to get into the configuration and make your needed changes.
+This configuration block is maleable, so if we decide later that we want a property to be required and a default value provided, we can just edit this file.
+It is very easy to get into the configuration and make our needed changes.

 #### Lines 21-25: additional options

 ![LoopBack Model Files - product.json - additional options](assets/files01c.png)

 These final object keys have empty values.
 We will get to how these work later in the workshop.
-I think you may find them named in obvious ways, but I have commented them as well to give a little more insight if needed.
+I think we may find them named in obvious ways, but I have commented them as well to give a little more insight if needed.

 ## Model hooks